Techtonica/curriculum/diversity-inclusion-bias/inclusion.md

 ### Check for Understanding

-Have students summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+Have participants summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.